cran/beepr/README.md

 `beepr`: Easily Play Notification Sounds on any Platform
 ========================================================

 `beepr` is an R package that contains one function, `beep()`, with one purpose: To make it easy to play notification sounds on whatever platform you are on.
 It is intended to be useful, for example, if you are running a long analysis in the background and want to know when it is ready.

 This package was previously called `pingr` and included a `ping()` function.
 It has been renamed in order to not be confused with the Unix tool [ping](http://en.wikipedia.org/wiki/Ping_%28networking_utility%29).
+For the rationale behind `beepr` see the original announcement: http://sumsar.net/blog/2014/01/announcing-pingr/

 Installation
 ----------------